What Does Ozone Smell Like?

 Ozone Health Effects

-Inhaling to ozone even in small concentration level will have detrimental effects on our respiratory system.
+It is a known fact that inhaling ozone will have detrimental effects on our respiratory system.
 Studies have shown if a person is exposed to ozone for up to 8 hours, the following symptoms might occur:

 - Sore throat

 - Shortness of breath